mediDEU/githubpoccsispe/README.md

 # githubpoccsispe
-Github POC für die CI/CD Pipelines
+Github POC für die CI/CD Pipelines.

+This is a test.